 Children just getting born were going to hear about Addison, Poe, De Quincey, Steele, Coleridge, Keats and Shelley from me, leaning nonchalantly over my desk.

 African roots of “cool.”
-In a Zora Neale Houston autobiographical story, when the young Zora was dreaming about a future self, she envisioned students like herself being enraptured by her older self’s profuse professorial nonchalance.
+In a Hurston autobiographical story, when the young Zora was dreaming about a future self, she envisioned students like the girl pictured above being enraptured by her older self’s profuse professorial nonchalance.
 She would be especially erudite as she lectured to her class, leaning over her desk with laid-back attitude.
 Very “cool” (as a coming generation would say).
 Art historian Robert Farris Thompson explored the African roots of the "cool” concept and said that it has deep connections to aesthetic and philosophical ideas found in West African cultures, particularly the Yoruba of Nigeria.
-The Yoruba itutu refers to a quality of inner peace and the ability to maintain composure in the face of challenges as well as a sense of style, charisma and effortless charm.
-(Ecollective graphic with mask identified with Idia, mother of Oba Esigie; Benin Kingdom, Nigeria, 16th century; ivory, iron and copper wire; British Museum collection.
-Photo: public domain via Wikimedia Commons.)

 The Gullah Geechee Cultural Heritage Corridor was designated by the Gullah/Geechee Cultural Heritage Act, passed by Congress Oct.
 12, 2006.
 Map: North Carolina Gullah Geechee Greenway/Blueway Heritage Trail Project

-Hamilton was educated at Duke University, Louisiana State University, and the University of Virginia where she earned a PhD in English with specialties in American Studies, especially Southern and African American studies.
+Hamilton was educated at Duke University, Louisiana State University, and the University of Virginia where she earned a PhD in English with specialties in American studies, especially Southern and African American studies.

 That Hamilton would be a poet, politician, gardener and community activist, in addition to being an essayist and scholar was preordained by her Gullah Geechee heritage.
 Gullah Geechee people are quick to notice when signifyin’ turns into hubris and default to grace.